 Veracruz is one of the country’s major shipping ports and is located along the shores of the Gulf of Mexico.
 Due to its location, the city has a tropical climate that is popular amongst locals and tourists.
 Veracruz has a steady supply of charms that goes from beautiful sandy beaches to famous colonial towns and magic villages.
 Such as Papantla, Coscomatepec and the coffee-growing center of Xico.

 Veracruz has a couple of beaches, which are along with the Boulevard Manuel Avila Camacho.
 Villa del Mar beach is within walking distance of the famous Acuario de Veracruz, one of Mexico’s largest aquariums, and further south is Playon de Hornos.
-These beaches are not specifically designed for tourists so if you are interested in something more touristic head to south to one of the other nearby beaches.
+These beaches are not explicitly designed for tourists, so if you are interested in something more touristic, head to the south to one of the other nearby beaches.